heutelbeck/sapl-demos/sapl-demo-axon/README.md

 Whenever a monitoring device is connected to a patient, the monitor starts publishing events with measurements taken.

-The different commands and queries are secured with different policy enforcement points and policies.
+The different commands and queries are secured with policy enforcement points and policies.
-The policies are not modeled after real-world hospital requirements, but to demonstrate different features of SAPL and the Axon Framework integration.
+The policies are not modeled after real-world hospital requirements but to demonstrate various features of SAPL and the Axon Framework integration.

 The Patient aggregate is projected into a MongoDB document: